Using Torch

 y_pred = quantized_module.forward(x_test, fhe="execute")

 In this example, the input values x_test and the predicted values y_pred are floating points.
-The quantization (resp. de-quantization) step is done in the clear within the forward method, before (resp. after) any FHE computations.
+The quantization (respectively de-quantization) step is done in the clear within the forward method, before (respectively after) any FHE computations.

 Simulated FHE Inference in the clear

-• quantized_module.forward(quantized_x, fhe="simulate"): simulates FHE execution taking into account Table Lookup errors.
+• quantized_module.forward(quantized_x, fhe="simulate"): This method simulates FHE execution taking into account Table Lookup errors.
 De-quantization must be done in a second step as for actual FHE execution.
 Simulation takes into account the p_error/global_p_error parameters

 FHE simulation allows to measure the impact of the Table Lookup error on the model accuracy.
-The Table Lookup error can be adjusted using p_error/global_p_error, as described in the approximate computation section.
+You can adjust the Table Lookup error using p_error/global_p_error, as described in the approximate computation section.

 Supported operators and activations